WayScience/phenotypic_profiling/6.single_cell_images/README.md

 ```

-Because the features for these cells have already been extracted in [`mitocheck_data`](https://github.com/WayScience/mitocheck_data), we do not re-extract features from these images in this module.
+Because we already extracted the features for these cells in [`mitocheck_data`](https://github.com/WayScience/mitocheck_data), we do not re-extract features from these images in this module.
 Instead, features are associated with a single-cell image based on the cell's location metadata (plate, well, frame, x, y).

 ## Top 5 Performing Classes